A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Introduction

 The rest of this work is structured as follows.
 We start, in Section~\ref{sec:Background_MSC}, with the main ingredients of MSCs, including their anyons, and fault-tolerant quantum computation.
 We also establish here the types of boundaries supported by MSCs.
 In Section~\ref{sec:Domain_Walls_Twists}, we classify MSC twists and detail their properties, including their logical Hilbert space dimensions (i.e., their ``quantum dimensions").
 As in bosonic codes, twists are classified via the symmetries of the MSC's anyons.
-Additionally, we find that a phase transition along the domain wall connecting two twists can result in logical MZMs emerging at the twists.
-Although mentioned in the MSC literature~\cite{Maj_Ferm_Codes,Maj_Triangle_Code2018}, the features of such logical MZMs and their link to twists have not yet been explored.
-They are inherently fermionic and hence have no counterparts in bosonic codes.
+But logical MZMs are inherently fermionic and hence have no counterparts in bosonic codes.
+We find that a phase transition along the domain wall connecting two twists can result in logical MZMs emerging at the twists.
+This expands on how one-dimensional physics can enrich the classification of twist defects~\cite{Defects_Abelian_states}, by showing how this may lead to non-local logical MZMs.
+While mentioned in the MSC literature~\cite{Maj_Ferm_Codes,Maj_Triangle_Code2018}, the range of scenarios in which one expects to find logical MZMs and their link to twists have not yet been explored.

 In Section~\ref{sec:FT_Comp_with_Twists}, we discuss how universal fault-tolerant quantum computation can be performed with twists in the MSC, simultaneously utilizing both logical qubits and logical MZMs.
 This allows for roughly twice the information to be stored and manipulated per twist as would be possible in bosonic approaches.
 The twists we discuss provide independent ways to protect information from fermion-parity-violating errors (so-called quasi-particle poisoning or QPP events~\cite{MZM_TQC_Review2015}) and fermion-parity-conserving (FPC) errors.
-As we will show, these twists promise a particularly resource-efficient route to quantum computation when QPP errors are suitably rare.

-In Section~\ref{sec:Low_Over_Ferm_QC} we show that computing with logical MZMs can considerably reduce overheads in terms of the number of constituent MZMs required to perform various operations at a given code distance (a measure for error resilience~\cite{Terhal_QEC_Review}).
-We also consider various methods for implementing ``Pauli-based computation" (PBC)~\cite{Bravyi_PBC2016, Mithuna_Magic_State_PBC2019,FPBC} fault-tolerantly with the MSC.
-PBC is a measurement-based model of quantum computation that optimizes the use of quantum resources, at the cost of additional, but efficient, classical computing.
-We show that computing with logical MZMs can reduce the quantum resources required at each stage of the computation.
+In Section~\ref{sec:Low_Over_Ferm_QC} we explore the spatial overheads of computing with logical MZMs, and show that these may be considerably reduced if the QPP probability is suitably small.
+We focus on a fault-tolerant implementation of ``Pauli-based computation" (PBC)~\cite{Bravyi_PBC2016, Mithuna_Magic_State_PBC2019,FPBC} with the MSC; PBC is a measurement-based model of quantum computation that optimizes the use of quantum resources, at the cost of additional, but efficient, classical computing.